lfschenone/pixelmural/README.md

 Bugs
 ----
 * The mouse position is off by two pixels.
-There is a bugfix in place in the CSS though.
+There is a bugfix in place in the CSS, but it prevents from using custom cursors accurately.
 * The null values sent via ajax are not received as real nulls, but as some pseudo falsy.

 Tasks
 -----
-* When using the bucket, if the area is limited, paint the pixels?
+* Tooltips:
+   * Alerts as tooltips next to the pixel
+   * Never go off screen
+   * Info tool should display more info
+   * Tooltip for spectrum
+* When hovering over a pixel, highlight it
 * Replace GET for POST ajax requests where necessary
 * Preview?
 * Draft pencil?
-* Optimize the zoom
-* Optimize pixel loading
+* Optimize pixel loading when zooming and moving
-* Understand and optimize the spectrum CSS
+* Understand and optimize the spectrum

 Further tasks
 -------------